A-06767

 Enforcement Authority

-Private right of action only.
+Private right of action.
 No designated agency enforcer.
 Any person who was physically injured through self-harm or was physically or financially harmed by another as a result of a violation may bring an action in a court of competent jurisdiction.
-Standing requires actual physical injury through self-harm or physical or financial harm caused by another person — the harm must result from a violation of section 1701 or 1702.
-No cure period or safe harbor is provided.
+Standing requires actual physical injury through self-harm or physical or financial harm caused by another person, traceable to the operator's violation.

 Penalties

 Damages, equitable relief, and such other remedies as the court may deem appropriate.
 No statutory minimum or per-violation amount is specified.
-No provision for attorney's fees or costs.
-Actual physical injury through self-harm, or physical or financial harm by another, must be shown — the statute conditions standing on having been 'physically injured through self-harm or was physically or financially harmed by another.'
+Plaintiff must have been physically injured through self-harm or physically or financially harmed by another as a result of the violation.
+The statute does not address attorney fees or costs.

 Who Is Covered